redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 fetched token.
 If it results in an error,  it'll dispatch a `LOGIN_ERROR` action.

 If the call to `authorize` is successful, `loginFlow` will store the returned token in the DOM storage and wait for a `LOGOUT` action.
-When the use logouts, we remove the stored token and wait for a new user login.
+When the user logouts, we remove the stored token and wait for a new user login.

 In the case of `authorize` failed, it'll return an undefined value, which will cause `loginFlow`